-ALL DEPARTMENT EMPLOYEES,
+ALL DEPARTMENT EMPLOYEES

-FROM:

-THE ATTORNEY GENERAL
+FROM: THE ATTORNEY GENERAL

-RE:

-ELECTION YEAR SENSITIVITIES
+RE: VELECTION YEAR SENSITIVITIES

 Department of Justice employees are entrusted with the authority to enforce the laws of the United States and with the responsibility to do so in a neutral and impartial manner.
 This is particularly important in an election year.
-Now that the election season is upon us, I want to remind you of the Department's existing policies with respect to political activities.
+Now that the 2012 election season is upon us, and as was done during the last election cycle in 2008, I am issuing this memorandum to remind you of the Department's existing policies with respect to political activities.